 - 1 cup red cabbage shredded

-- 3 tbsp apple cider vinegar
+- 2 tablespoon apple cider vinegar

-- 1 tbsp lime juice
+- 1 tablespoon lime juice

-- 2 tbsp vegetable oil
+- 2 tablespoon vegetable oil

-- 1 tsp sugar
+- 1 teaspoon sugar or honey

-Mix together the carrot, radish and red cabbage in a bowl.
+- Mix together the carrot, radish and red cabbage in a bowl.

-In a small dish, mix together the vinegar, lime juice, oil and sugar until blended then pour over the vegetables and toss to coat them all.
+- In a small dish, mix together the vinegar, lime juice, oil and sugar until blended then pour over the vegetables and toss to coat them all.

-Serve soon after making for best crispness.
+- Serve soon after making for best crispness.